WordOps/WordOps/README.md

 # Contributing

-If you'd like to contribute, please fork the repository and make changes as you'd like.
+If you'd like to contribute, please fork the reposi7tory and make changes as you'd like.
 Pull requests are warmly welcome.
 There is no need to be a developer or a system administrator to contribute to WordOps project.
 You can still contribute by helping us to improve [WordOps documentation](https://github.com/WordOps/docs.wordops.net).

 ## Credits